CompVis/stable-diffusion/README.md

 To use the ability, clone the [GFPGAN repository](https://github.com/TencentARC/GFPGAN) and follow their installation instructions.
 By default, we expect GFPGAN to be installed in a 'GFPGAN' sibling directory.

-You may also want to install Real-ESRGAN, if you want to enhance non-face regions in the image by installing the pip Real-ESRGAN package.
+You may also want to install Real-ESRGAN, if you want to enhance non-face regions in the image, by installing the pip Real-ESRGAN package.
 ```
 pip install realesrgan